-Note: As added by SB 50 (Ch.
-407, Statutes of 1998), Education Code 17070.50 prohibits the State Allocation Board SAB from apportioning state facilities funds under the new program unless the district has certified that the services of an architect, a structural engineer, or other design professional has been selected using a "competitive process" consistent with Government Code 4526 to a require that the competitive process must be based on "demonstrated competence and on the professional qualifications necessary for the satisfactory performance of the services required."
-See AR 7140 the accompanying administrative regulation.
+Note: Education Code 17070.50 prohibits SAB from apportioning state facilities funds unless the district has certified that the services of an architect, a structural engineer, or other design professional has been selected using a "competitive process" consistent with Government Code 4525-4529.5.
+Government Code 4526 requires that the competitive process must be based on demonstrated competence and on the professional qualifications necessary for the satisfactory performance of the services required.
+See the accompanying administrative regulation.

-The Superintendent or designee shall devise a competitive process for the selection of architects, and structural engineers, and other design professionals that is based on demonstrated competence and on the professional qualifications necessary for the satisfactory performance of the services required.
-For each project, he/she the Superintendent or designee shall recommend specific architectural and engineering firms to the Board for approval.
+The Superintendent or designee shall devise a competitive process for the selection of architects, structural engineers, and other design professionals that is based on demonstrated competence and on the professional qualifications necessary for the satisfactory performance of the services required.
+For each project, the Superintendent or designee shall recommend architectural and engineering firms to the Board for approval.
 The Board shall pay fair and reasonable amounts warranted by the provider's qualifications and competence.
 The Board need not select the lowest responsible bidder.